Foundations of Differential Calculus for modules over posets: Divergence, adjointness and the Laplacian

 The first claim follows.

 Since $\P$ is generated by a rooted tree, it is in particular connected.
 The second claim follows from the first by connectivity of $\P$ and induction on the length of paths in $\P$. \end{proof}

-Recall that our gradient is a categorified version of the discrete gradient on digraphs \cite{Lim}, and similarly, the left and right divergence operators are a categorification of the discrete divergence (See Examples \ref{Ex:standard-grad} and \ref{Ex:standard-div}).
+\chg{Recall that our gradient is a categorified version of the discrete gradient on digraphs \cite{Lim}, and similarly, the left and right divergence operators are a categorification of the discrete divergence (See Examples \ref{Ex:standard-grad} and \ref{Ex:standard-div}).
 In graph theory one can define for a digraph $\G = (V,E)$ a cochain complex $C_*(\G)$, such that $C_0(\G)$ and $C_1(\G)$ are the vector spaces of functions from $V$ and $E$ to the ground field $k$, respectively.
 With this setup one shows that the kernel of the Laplacian and that of the gradient coincide \cite[Section 4.3]{Lim}.
 It makes sense to ask whether the same holds in our context.
-For modules over a linear poset the answer turns out to be positive, as claimed in Proposition \ref{Prop:Lap-Grad-Kernels-Intro}, which we prove next.
+Theorem \ref{Th:Lap-Grad-Kernels} states that this is indeed the case when $\P = [n]$, namely the poset whose objects are all $0\le i \le n$ with the usual order relation.
+The theorem follows rather easily from our next, more general, proposition.}